Pear-Juice/ATLS-GD-FarmerSurvivor/README.md

 Step 1: Traps count enemies and close after limit (10m)

-Step 2: Sourcing of gem asset and spawning after closing of trap (10m)

-Step 3: Trap indicator for how many enemeis it has stored (10m)
+Step 2: Trap indicator for how many enemeis it has stored (10m)

-Step 5: Trap indicator for how long the trap can hold enemies (10m)
+Step 3: Trap indicator for how long the trap can hold enemies (10m)

+Step 4: Sourcing of gem asset and spawning after closing of trap (10m)

-Step 6: Picking up of gems and placing them in the center (10m)
+Step 5: Picking up of gems and placing them in the center (10m)

-Step 7: Gun upgrades, list of bullets and index of what bullet to use (15m)
+Step 6: Gun upgrades, list of bullets and index of what bullet to use (15m)

-Step 8: Change to use rounds instead of just spawning enemies forever (15m)
+Step 7: Change to use rounds instead of just spawning enemies forever (15m)

-Step 9: Set rounds to start after reaching a gem count (10m)
+Step 8: Set rounds to start after reaching a gem count (10m)

 ---

 Step 0 (3/5m):
+	Added collider to traps on collision layer 3.
+Set player to collision layer 3

+Step 1 (10/10m):
+	Added capture counting logic to traps
+	Added captured staate to enemies
+	Added enabling and disabling of traps

-Step 1:
+Step 2:

 # Your First Game Part 1